smol-ai/GodMode/README.md

 # 👼 smol menubar

-This is a smol menubar app that helps you quickly access ChatGPT (defaults to "[GPT4.5](https://www.latent.space/p/code-interpreter#details)"), Bing and Anthropic Claude 2 with a single keyboard shortcut (Cmd+Shift+G). (we also support Bard and Claude 1, but hide by default bc they aren't as good)
+This is a smol menubar app that helps you quickly access ChatGPT (defaults to "[GPT4.5](https://www.latent.space/p/code-interpreter#details)"), Bing and Anthropic Claude 2 with a single keyboard shortcut (Cmd+Shift+G).

-> Claude 2 support is very new and honestly a little buggy right now (specifically the submit btn is not reliable).
-Would appreciate patience and/or help!
+> we also support Bard, Claude 1, and local models like LLaMA and Vicuna (via [OobaBooga](https://github.com/oobabooga/text-generation-webui)) but hide by default bc they aren't as good!

 ![image](https://github.com/smol-ai/menubar/assets/6764957/0cc8f90a-b7eb-447c-808a-6883654dcad4)